bd5105625/ricebook-backend/README.md

     - Launch EC2
       - Select Ubuntu AMI
-      - Set secruity group and the inbound port which is same with port in docker file
+      - Set secruity group and the inbound port which is same with the port in docker file

     - Write User data

-      Take a look at ec2-user-data.txt file
+      Just take a look at ec2-user-data.txt file

     - run runners commands on EC2 instance